-The operational lifetime test is intended to establish, with reasonable confidence, that the beacon will function at its minimum operating temperature for its rated life using a battery that has reached its expiration date1.
+The operational lifetime test is intended to establish with reasonable confidence that the beacon will function at its minimum operating temperature for its rated life using a battery that has reached its expiration date1).
 To accomplish this, the lifetime test of a beacon with its circuits powered from the beacon battery prior to beacon activation shall be performed with a fresh battery pack which has been discharged to take into account:

-- i. the depletion in battery power resulting from normal battery loss of energy due to battery ageing over the rated life of the battery pack; - ii. the average current drain resulting from constant operation of the circuits powered from the beacon battery prior to beacon activation over the rated life of the battery pack; - iii. the number of self-tests, as recommended by the beacon manufacturer and, when the function is included, the maximum number and maximum duration of GNSS self-test transmissions, over the rated life of the battery pack (the beacon manufacturer shall substantiate the method(s) used to determine the corresponding current drain(s));
+- i. the depletion in battery power resulting from normal battery loss of energy due to battery ageing over the rated life of the battery pack; - ii. the average current drain resulting from constant operation of the circuits powered from the beacon battery prior to beacon activation over the rated life of the battery pack; - iii. the number of self-tests, as recommended by the beacon manufacturer and, when the function is included, the maximum number and maximum duration of GNSS self-test

-1 The beacon manufacturer shall provide data necessary to discharge a fresh battery pack at room temperature to account for current drain over the battery pack rated life time.
-The battery discharge figures provided by the beacon manufacturer shall be verified by the testing laboratory with measurement results reported in Table F-E.1.
+1) The beacon manufacturer shall provide data necessary to discharge a fresh battery pack at room temperature to account for current drain over the battery pack rated life time.
+The battery discharge figures provided by the beacon manufacturer shall be verified by the testing laboratory with current measurement results reported in the format of Table F-E.1 and pre-test battery discharge calculations reported in the format of Table F-E.2.